News

 • End Products: Fuels, raw chemicals, or energy for industrial processes.

-• ExampleiSustain’s alternative energy solutions demonstrate conversion in action.
+• Example: iSustain’s alternative energy solutions demonstrate conversion in action.
 By partnering with kiln co-processing facilities, iSustain helps divert non-recyclable plastics and other materials from landfills, turning them into energy sources for cement production.
 This reduces fossil fuel use, supports circularity, and avoids methane emissions from decomposing landfill waste.

 Why These Processes Matter

 Plastic recycling processes play a critical role in tackling the growing challenge of plastic waste.
-Each method—whether mechanical or advanced—has a unique contribution to make, shaping the way we manage materials that would otherwise end up in landfills or as pollution in the environment.
+Each method, whether mechanical or advanced, has a unique contribution to make, shaping the way we manage materials that would otherwise end up in landfills or as pollution in the environment.

+Mechanical recycling is often the first step.
 By reprocessing items like bottles and containers, mechanical recycling extends the life of plastics in a straightforward way, turning waste into usable products.
 However, mechanical recycling has its limits.
 Over time, plastics can degrade, becoming less suitable for reuse.
-Additionally, contaminated or complex plastics—such as multi-layered packaging—can’t always be processed through this method.
+Additionally, contaminated or complex plastics, such as multi-layered packaging, can’t always be processed through this method.

-By breaking plastic waste materials down into their molecular components, advanced recycling processes create entirely new possibilities.
-Pyrolysis, for example, converts plastics into oils that can serve as feedstock for manufacturing, while gasification produces syngas, a versatile energy source.
-Depolymerization takes plastics back to their original building blocks, enabling the creation of high-quality materials for applications like food-safe packaging or medical supplies.
+Advanced recycling provides solutions for more challenging plastics.
+By breaking plastic waste materials down into their molecular components, advanced recycling processes create new possibilities.
+Pyrolysis converts plastics into oils that can serve as feedstock for manufacturing, while gasification produces syngas, a versatile energy source.
+Depolymerization takes plastics back to their original building blocks, enabling the creation of high-quality materials for applications like food-safe packaging or medical supplies (Loop Industries).

 Recycling Is a Resource

 Plastic waste doesn’t have to be a dead end.
 Through a combination of mechanical and advanced recycling processes, waste plastics can be transformed into something new, whether that’s a product, material, or energy source.
 By understanding the plastic recycling process, we can all play a role in making more informed, sustainable decisions.
+For system context and definitions around collection, processing, and remanufacturing, see the EPA’s overview of the U.S. recycling system (EPA).

 To learn more about iSustain’s work in recycling and our various partnerships with mechanical and advanced recyclers, visit our Partnerships page.